'Like drinking an ashtray': Why scientists and winemakers are fighting smoke taint from wildfires | CBC News

 In California's Napa Valley last year, producers took a hit of nearly half-a-billion dollars, based on crush reports from the California Department of Food and Agriculture.

 B.C.'s wine industry generates $2.8 billion annually, when things like tourism are factored in, according to industry group Wine Growers British Columbia.
-More than 85 per cent of the province's wineries — there's nearly 200 — are in the famed Okanagan Valley, or the "Smokenagan" as some have come to call it after fire seasons have grown year after year.
+More than 85 per cent of the province's wineries — there are nearly 200 — are in the famed Okanagan Valley, or the "Smokenagan" as some have come to call it after fire seasons have grown year after year.

 It's easy to understand why something as insidious as smoke taint is being taken seriously.